Mo3he/Axis_Cam_Tailscale/README.md

 ## Installing

-The recommended way to install this ACAP is to use the pre built eap file in the build diretory.
+The recommended way to install this ACAP is to use the pre built eap file.

 ![alt text](https://github.com/Mo3he/Axis_Cam_Tailscale/blob/main/images/ACAP.png)